prashidika111/Basic-chat-app-/README.md

 # Basic-chat-app
-A very very simple chat application built on shadcn ui using socket.io, websockets only for practice purpose as hands-on.
+A very very simple chat application built on shadcn ui using socket.io, websockets developed only for practice purpose.